-Applications for Admission to the nursing major are available from the Department of Nursing and are due May 20 each year for admission into the major the following Fall semester.
-Students will be notified by June 15 of their acceptance.
+Applications for Admission to the nursing major are available from the Department of Nursing and are due February 15th each year for admission into the major the following Fall semester.
 Students seeking admission into the nursing major must meet the following criteria to be eligible to make application to the Department of Nursing:

-- Complete the following pre-requisites with a "C" or better at the time of application: BI 201, BI 202, CH 111, CO 101, ENWR 102, NU 101, PSY 105 - 2.
+- Complete or be enrolled in the following pre-requisites with a "C" or better at the time of application: BI 201, BI 202, CH 111, CO 101, ENWR 102, PSY 105, PSY 203 - 2.
 Have an overall college career Grade Point Average of 2.75 or higher on a 4-point scale.
-(This includes all attempted credits at an accredited college or university.) - A student can repeat or withdraw from no more than 2 courses considered pre-requisite to nursing or nursing courses taken either at Carroll or other institutions. - 4.
-Complete background check.
+(This includes all attempted credits at an accredited college or university.) - 3.
+A student can repeat or withdraw from no more than 2 courses considered pre-requisite to nursing or nursing courses taken either at Carroll or other institutions. - 4.
+Complete background check as instructed by Department of Nursing.
+Students with background checks that reveal a record will be evaluated individually to determine whether they will be admitted to the nursing major. - 5.
+Must have at least 30 credits (sophomore standing) prior to beginning 200-level nursing courses.